 I was impressed by an article on the outer planets by Myriam Hildotter at The Apple Seed.
 I will be quoting from and referring to a small part of that article.
 I don’t think anyone should be excused from reading the original in full.

-I’ve had reason to contemplate the outer planets lately, after having them turned off in all my astrology programms for the last eight years.
-In part it’s because I’ve become alarmed and curious regarding the number of so called Tradition Astrologers returning to the trans personals as if they could do so without doing some violence to the Tradition itself.
+I’ve had reason to contemplate the outer planets lately, after having them turned off in all my astrology programmes for the last eight years.
+In part, it’s because I’ve become alarmed and curious regarding the number of so called Tradition Astrologers returning to the trans personals as if they could do so without doing some violence to the Tradition itself.

 This system cannot accommodate asteroids or invisible planets without changing it at its core.
 I must add that there are many more who have come to understand the beauty and abilities of Traditional Astrology of late and hope this trend continues.

 I’m starting with this particular quote from Hildotter:

 “Now, if the Traditional Planets represent the Higher Cosmological Spheres, it is not hard to extrapolate that the three Outer Planets represent Lower Spheres, or the Outer Darkness referred to in the Christian tradition.
 Interestingly enough, these planets may have very well been known about in Ancient times.
 Certainly, Uranus was.
 Our Ancient forebears knew enough not to intentionally invoke these planets, however.”

 Traditional Astrology is based on light.
 In modern astrology, orbs are given to aspects> In Traditional Astrology they are assigned to planets The size of the orb depends on the light emitted.
 Obviously, Mercury will not have the Same orb as Jupiter.
 The Ptolemaic universe is superficially geocentric but is ultimately rooted in the divine.
 The planetary spheres represent what we might call a ladder of light.